ModyQyW/vite-plugin-eslint2/docs/guide/options.md

 If you're using the plugin defaults, the plugin will only call [eslint.lintFiles](https://eslint.org/docs/latest/integrate/nodejs-api#-eslintlintfilespatterns) in the `transform` hook.
 The option value will be used to [create a filter](https://github.com/rollup/plugins/blob/master/packages/pluginutils/README.md#createfilter) to determine if the call should be made and the parameter of the call, which means that the option value needs to fulfill the requirements of [picomatch@2.3.1](https://github.com/micromatch/picomatch/tree/2.3.1).

-If you enable the `lintOnStart` option, the plugin will also call `eslint.lintFiles` in the `buildStart` hook.
+If you enable the `lintOnStart` option, the plugin will also call [eslint.lintFiles](https://eslint.org/docs/latest/integrate/nodejs-api#-eslintlintfilespatterns) in the `buildStart` hook.
 The option value will not be used to create a filter, but will be used directly as the call parameter, which means that the option value also needs to fulfill the [minimatch@3.1.2](https://github.com/isaacs/minimatch/tree/3.1.2) requirement.

-If you disable the `lintDirtyOnly` option, the plugin will use the option value as the call parameter every time it calls `eslint.lintFiles`, which means that the option value also needs to fulfill the requirements of `minimatch@3.1.2`.
+If you disable the `lintDirtyOnly` option, the plugin will use the option value as the call parameter every time it calls [eslint.lintFiles](https://eslint.org/docs/latest/integrate/nodejs-api#-eslintlintfilespatterns), which means that the option value also needs to fulfill the requirements of [minimatch@3.1.2](https://github.com/isaacs/minimatch/tree/3.1.2).

+If you disable the `lintDirtyOnly` option, the plugin will use the option value as the call parameter when it calls [eslint.lintFiles](https://eslint.org/docs/latest/integrate/nodejs-api#-eslintlintfilespatterns) outside of the `buildStart` lifecycle.
+This means that this option value also needs to fulfill the requirements of [minimatch@3.1.2](https://github.com/isaacs/minimatch/tree/3.1.2).

 ### `exclude`